Tra1n84/compact-lawn-mower-card/README.md

 ## ✨ Features

 * **Dynamic Mower View:**
-A mower with an Status LED indicating the current state, a graphical battery indicator and animations based on the current Lawn mower state - mowing, pausing, returning or charging
+A graphical view of your robotic lawn mower with an Status LED indicating the current state, a graphical battery indicator and animations based on the current state - mowing, pausing, returning or charging
 * **Multiple Views:**
 Switch between multiple views - the mower UI, a live video stream from your mower's camera or track your mower's location on map (Google Maps or HA Map)
 * **Custom Action Buttons:**